Sheryoo/Agri-tech360-live/README.md

 ### For Mac or Linux:

-    $ pip3 install -r requirements.txt
+    $ pip3 install -r requirementsW.txt

-Than, run the application:
+Then, run the application:

 ### For Windows: